jgthms/juketube/README.md

 ## Requirements

 You only need a valid [YouTube Data API v3 key](https://developers.google.com/youtube/v3/) to copy-paste in **app.js**.
+(The current one only works on my domain).

 The Gotham font is used on the demo site but is not provided.
 Try [Google Fonts](http://www.google.com/fonts) for some alternatives.

 ## Possible enhancements

-* Play/Pause/Stop controls.
+* Play/Pause/Next/Previous controls (currently, only the state is shown).
-* Use the YouTube API to retrieve the titles using the ID.
-Right now, the preloaded video titles are hard-coded.
+* Use the YouTube API to retrieve the pre-populated video titles using the ID.
+Right now, the titles are hard-coded.
-* Save the current playlist in LocalStorage or a cookie.
+* Save the current playlist in LocalStorage or a cookie and restore it on the next visit (and add a `Clear playlist` button).
-* Drag controls to reorder the playlist items.
+* Add drag controls to reorder the playlist items.
-* Search results pagination
+* Add search results pagination (the YouTube API provides a `pageToken` parameter).